 Under Smart's guidance in 2007, Johnson led the SEC with six interceptions and earned first team all-SEC honors along with cornerback Simeon Castille.
 A third member of the Alabama secondary, cornerback Kareem Jackson, was honored at the end of the season as a second team Sporting News Freshman All-American.

 Smart joined the Tide after spending the 2006 season as safeties coach with head coach Nick Saban and the NFL's Miami Dolphins.
 Prior to his stint with the Dolphins, Smart spent six years on the collegiate level with Georgia (1999 and 2005), LSU (2004), Florida State (2002-03), and Valdosta State (2000-01).

-As the running backs coach at Georgia in 2005, Smart's Bulldogs unit averaged 162.2 yards per game, the third-best mark in the SEC.
+As the running backs coach at Georgia in 2005, Smart's Bulldogs unit averaged 162.2 yards per game, third in the SEC.
 Smart spent the 2004 season as defensive backs coach under Saban at LSU, where he tutored two NFL draft picks: Corey Webster (2nd round, New York Giants) and Travis Daniels (4th round, Miami Dolphins).
-That season, LSU allowed 157.2 passing yards per game that ranked second in the SEC and fifth nationally.
+That season, LSU allowed 157.2 passing yards per game to rank second in the SEC and fifth nationally.

 A native of Bainbridge, Ga., Smart is married to the former Mary Beth Lycett of McDonough, Ga.
-The couple are the proud parents of four-year-old twins, Weston and Julia, and son Andrew.
+The couple are the proud parents of twins Weston and Julia and son Andrew.